BioPhoton/ngRe/README.md

 }
 ```

-### selectSlice RxJS Operator
+### selectSlices RxJS Operator

-A flexible way to query a state slice.
+A flexible way to query one or many state slices.
 It considers also a late subscriber.

 An operators `selectSlice` to select a specific slice from the managed state.